Latest news: Wed, Jan 25 2017, OBSIDIAN KINGDOM

-The video exclusively premiered by the official media partners listed below.
+The video is now exclusively premiered by the official media partners listed below.

-'A Year With No Summer' is availabe from the Season of Mist shop.
+'A Year With No Summer', can still be ordered in various formats from the Season of Mist shop.

 OBSIDIAN KINGDOM have been cunningly avoiding easy categorisation since their inception in the Catalan capital of Barcelona, Spain, where the band was formed in 2005.
 Their sophomore album 'A Year With No Summer' is now adding to the eclectic puzzle and a big step in an continuing evolution.
 To say that the Catalans move further away from their roots in extreme metal and towards a more progressive sound is equally correct as misleading.
 There are still burning guitars and harsh riffing to be found, yet there is also simply much more of everything else.
 Contrasts, shifts, and raw emotions created and guided by intricate rhythm patterns, electronic tapestries as well as highlights are combined into a carefully composed musical painting of monumental dimensions.
 There are hints of the epic approach offered by such influences as PINK FLOYD and MARILLION, yet OBSIDIAN KINGDOM use a far darker range of colours on their pallet.
 There is a constant sense of drowning, darkness and depression threading through 'A Year With No Summer', which binds the wide stylistic range offered by its diverse song material together.